 Hudson Mayor Jamie Nicholls said Friday that the incident wasn't the only reason for the ban.

-The situation at the beach had gotten out of hand in recent months, he said, with as many as 30 dogs on the beach at once during peak times.
+The situation at the beach has gotten out of hand in recent months, he said.
+At times, there were as many as 30 dogs at once.